yetanotherhacker/shell_js/README.md

 -- the entire script runs in local scope

--- `local-tests.js` has more tests
+-- `local-tests.js` has basic tests

 Current quirks: